niden-net/niden-net/_posts/2023-04-17-linux-swap-file-in-ram.md

 Reboot the system.

-After the system comes back up, your new swap disk will be a `zRAM` one and it will use the compression mechanism you have chosen.
-In my case:
+After the system restarts, your new swap disk will be a zRAM one, and it will use the compression mechanism you've selected.
+In my case, it looked like this:

 ```shell
 $ cat /sys/block/zram0/comp_algorithm